jess-che/notes-cs316/SQL.md

    If there is more than one attribute in a key set, have to do it with method 2

 **Types of Keys**
 *just chose which one to be your primary key, and which one to be your unique key*
-1. Primary Key: the one that is going to act as your key for your relation
+1. Primary Key: the one that is going to act as your key for your relation <- at most one per table
    * There is at most one primary key
    * We like primary keys because they are sorted by these values leading to faster speedup
-2. Unique: not going to act as the key, just need to say so you get the key constraint
+2. Unique: not going to act as the key, just need to say so you get the key constraint <- secondary index
    * You can have multiple unique key sets
    * These do not provide as much speedup

 ```SQL
 -- one primary key with one attribute, one unique key with one attribute